deftdevs/deftdevs.github.io/content/about.md

 title: "About"
 ---

-DEFT DEVS LLC is a IT services and consulting company with focus on DevSecOps.
+Deft Devs is a IT services and consulting company with focus on DevSecOps.